Johann Hieronymus Löschenkohl: Carolus Ditters a Dittersdorf (Wien Museum, I.N. 213803)

 Rectory of St. Theobald's [built in 1652]

 The Oberes (No. 23 on the right) and the Unteres (No. 24 on the left) Freihaus on the Laimgrube.
 The stairs in the foreground are the predecessor of the Rahlstiege.
 In the area of the small garden in front of No. 23 in 1830 Dominik Casapiccola (b.
-1800 in Bergamo) built his legendary coffee house named "Casa Piccola".
+1800 in Bergamo) built his legendary coffee house named "Casa Piccola" (W-Waw, Sammlung Woldan).

 Ditters von Dittersdorf's place of birth: the old Freihaus behind the coffeehouse "Casa Piccola" at the corner of Rahlgasse and Mariahilferstraße in 1890 (A-Wn, 80.399C).
-Here is a picture of the same view ten years later.
+Here is a postcard showing the same view ten years later.

 A view from the Rahlgasse towards the "Casa Piccola" and the Rahlstiege.
 A part of he Unteres Freihaus with the former granary can be seen on the left.
-This picture was taken around 1890 and not in 1860 (as claimed on this website).
-In 1860 neither the Rahlstiege nor the Gänsemädchenbrunnen had been built yet.
+This picture was taken around 1890.
 Here is today's view on the Rahlstiege.

 The same area today